Welcome to the tenth step in our free professional learning series on class and student blogging!

 Below is a screenshot of the text widget in the sidebar of Super Six Sevens Class blog encouraging visitors to leave a comment.

-Check out Connected from the Start: Digitial Learing in the Primary Grades by Kathy Kassidy for more ideas on the different ways to connect your class with other classes.
+Check out Connected from the Start: Digital Learning in the Primary Grades by Kathy Cassidy for more ideas on the different ways to connect your class with other classes.

-While Kathy’s book focus on her journey with 6 and 7 year old the concepts, tips and ideas she shares on using blogs for connecting, and for digital portfolios, Twitter and Skype are applicable to all primary grades.
+While Kathy’s book focuses on her journey with 6 and 7 year olds, the concepts, tips, and ideas she shares on using blogs for connecting (as well as digital portfolios, Twitter, and Skype) are applicable to all primary grades.

 We’d like you to add your voice and ideas to our ongoing conversation about student blogging by completing the following tasks:

 - Check our list of How to get started connecting with other classes.
 Leave a comment and let us know which of these options you are going to try with your students and why!
-For example, if you’ve decided to participate in the Student blogging challenge tell us why you’ve decided to participate in the challenge and what you would like to achieve by participating in the challenge.
+For example, if you’ve decided to participate in the next Student Blogging Challenge tell us what you would like to achieve by participating in the challenge.